pestphp/docs/writing-tests.md

 To write a test, create a file in the `Unit` or `Feature` directory, and make sure its filename ends with the `..Test.php` suffix.
-Then, all you need inside this file is a function which runs your test:
+Then, all you need inside this file is a function that runs your test:

 ```php
 <?php